Skip to Content

 export const page = Route.get("/signup", (c) => <signup.Form state={c.url} />);

-• signup.Form renders the <form> shell and default fields
+signup.Form renders the <form> and the fields inside by default.

 html